Walk for the Wild

-Two of the six areas, the Land of the Eagle and the Land of the Wolves, are located on Porcher Island.
+Three of our six conservation areas are located on Porcher Island: the Land of the Eagles, the Land of the Wolves, and the Land of the Land of the River Otter.
 This is an island on the northwestern coast of Canada, about 40 km (25 miles) south of the city of Prince Rupert.
-The nature preserve ”Gitxaala Nii Luutiksm/Kitkala Conservancy“ was expanded to include these pieces of land.
-The other four areas, the Land of the Grizzlies, Land of the Phantom Flowers, the Land of the Wapitis and Land of the Hummingbirds are located in the Toba Valley.
+The nature preserve ”Gitxaala Nii Luutiksm/Kitkala Conservancy“ was expanded through the protection of these pieces of land.
+The other four areas, the Land of the Grizzlies, the Land of the Ghost Flowers, the Land of the Wapitis and Land of the Hummingbirds are located in the Toba Valley.
 This river valley lies about 160km north of Vancouver, on the coast of the mainland, across from Campbell River on Vancouver Island.

 8. What are the rights of disposal for these purchased areas?

-The areas were purchased through Wilderness International and our Canadian sister foundation Wilderness International (Canada) and are documented in the land registry.
+The conservation areas are purchased by Wilderness International and our sister foundation Wilderness International (Canada), and in Peru also by Wilderness International Peru.
+All three organizations are documented in the land registry.
 Thus, all property rights lie with Wilderness International.
-Our charter declares that the pieces of land must remain untouched and undeveloped, and may only be visited for reasons of research and documentation.
+Our statute declares that the pieces of land must remain untouched and undeveloped, and may only be visited for reasons of research and documentation.
 Our foundation construct forbids any individual from owning the property outright.
 Instead, the foundation and the land are owned by all people currently engaged in the foundation at that particular moment in time.

 9. How does Wilderness International choose areas for protection?